siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 - user
   - With userId from `ratings.csv`

-However, you must have noticed that movieId in the MovieLens dataset and movie id in OMDB are two different systems, if we need to associate them, we need to convert movieId in MovieLens to movie id in OMDB, and the condition of association between them is movie title.
+However, you must have noticed that movieId in the MovieLens dataset and movie id in OMDB are two different systems, if we need to associate them, we need to convert movieId in MovieLens to movie id in OMDB, and the condition of association between them is a movie title.

 However, by observation, we know that:

 1. the titles in OMDB movies are multilingual
 2. the titles in MovieLens have the year information like `(1995)` at the end of the title

-So our final conclusion is
+So our conclusion is

 - watched
   - Starting from the userId in `ratings.csv`